-Peckham's has grown to be more that the two of us and we now have a small team of cider warriors working by our side.
+Peckham's has grown to be more than the two of us, and we now have a small team of cider warriors working by our side.

 Rodrigo Escobedo, a winemaker, works with Alex.
-Day to day, he keeps the cidery ticking.
+Day to day, he keeps the cidery ticking and works closely with Alex to craft delicious ciders.

 Kevin Mayes is a farmer and folk singer.
 He manages the orchard.
 He is so good at mending things from tractors to presses that he keeps getting taken off the job - he still manages to find time to keep the trees in shape.

 Nicola Honing does a bit of everything.
-Nicola managed the 2017 the harvest.
-She helps with bottling, pruning and anything else that needs doing.
+As well as managing the harvests, Nicola helps with bottling, pruning and anything else that needs doing.

 Jenny Beasley is our office admin star, and keeps everything ticking.
 If you phone us you are likely to talk with her... and of course there are those enthusiastic, young travellers at busy times – which seems to be most of the time, come to think of it.